Utility Functions¶

 - Returns:

-iterable – An iterable of elements to search.
+iterable (Iterable[T]) – Iterable of candidates to evaluate.

 - Returns: